This video from Israel says about itself:

 Three MKs initiate meeting with representatives of African community, but Knesset speaker denies their entry; Israeli author David Grossman joins the protest and says: ‘I feel embarrassed and ashamed that we have reached this situation’: here.

 NUT Conference: Delegates hear of harsh treatment handed out to black visitors

 Two black teachers told yesterday how they were harassed by Israeli security officers who singled them out because of their skin colour.

-Bodrul Amin of Luton and Seema McArdle from Brighton were in Tel Aviv as part of an official NUT delegation to Palestine when they were separated from colleagues and held for more than two hours by soldiers.
+Bodrul Amin and Caroline Ezzat were in Tel Aviv as part of an official NUT delegation to Palestine when they were separated from colleagues and held for more than two hours by soldiers.

 At least 23 Eritreans still detained in Israel, in violation of state policy.
 One month after being notified of the situation, only one out of the 24 asylum seekers being held in Holot has been released; he had a lawyer: here.

 Feeling unwanted and unwelcome, African migrants hit by new tax in Israel: here.